Dickson

 Dickson was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Dickson's population showed high diversity, with 31.1% born overseas and 26.4% speaking languages other than English at home.
-Christianity was the predominant religion in Dickson, accounting for 25.3%.
-Notably, Judaism had a higher representation in Dickson at 0.7%, compared to the Australian Capital Territory's 0.5%.
+Dickson's population showed significant diversity, with 31.1% born overseas and 26.4% speaking a language other than English at home.
+Christianity was the predominant religion in Dickson, at 25.3%.
+While Judaism made up only 0.7%, this was higher than the Australian Capital Territory average of 0.2%.

 Frequently Asked Questions - Diversity